 In Georgia, if real property is owned by two people as joint tenants with right of survivorship, on the death of the first owner, the property would belong to the surviving owner.
 If the property is owned by two people as tenants in common, on the death of the first owner, the undivided interest...Read more »

 My step mother and I are were left executors of the father's estate.
 This is a wife of 4 years who has gained almost everything my dad has worked his entire life for.
 He left her a life estate to live in the house but left the house to me and her each owning 50%.
-There are stipulations she has to...
+There are stipulations she has...
 Read more »

 Here is some general information.
 In Georgia, a petition for year's support is a petition by the surviving spouse to have property in the estate set aside for her benefit.
 If the petition is granted, the property will be set aside to the spouse and the spouse will own the property.
-If the order...Read more »
+If the...Read more »

 She stated that if she was to pass after her husband than everything should be split amongst her siblings.
 But what happens out of the 5 siblings if 2 are deceased also?
 Will there portion go to her deceased siblings children, nieces and nephews?